mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 {% assign fig_caption = "Cartoon submission from [Christine Elefsiniotis](https://www.facebook.com/christinaillustration/)" | markdownify | remove: "<p>" | remove: "</p>" %}

-{% include image.html file="sample-christine.jpg" max_width="500px" alt="Sample submission from Chrstine" img_link=true fig_caption=fig_caption %}
+{% include image.html file="sample-christine.jpg" max_width="500px" alt="Sample submission from Christine" img_link=true fig_caption=fig_caption %}

 Christine's was the most elaborate.
-We learn so much about the two characters and their relationship just from the little details about how they're dressed, their expressions, and what items appear in the background.
-It felt a bit like a *New Yorker* cartoon, which was maybe a bit more mature in style than what I had in mind.
+We learn a great deal about the two characters and their relationship just from the little details of how they're dressed, their expressions, and the items around them.
+It felt like a *New Yorker* cartoon.

 ## Winner: Loraine's submission